oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

                 cout << "Slot to view must be an index in the inventory." << endl << endl;
                 continue;
             }

+            // respond to the command
             cout << "Inventory slot " << slot_to_view << " information:" << endl;
             cout << "  Contents: " << slot_data.item_description << endl << endl;
         }
+        // handle show_all command
         else if (split_command[0] == "show_all")
         {
             cout << "Inventory:" << endl;